lumapps/lumRest/README.md

 ```

 The `setup` script will be executed before the scenario starts and the `teardown` script will be execute after the scenario starts.
 You can use these commands to initialize and reset your test environment.

+You can also set hooks for a single command, they will be executed before and after the command execution.

 ###Misc###
 If you want to evaluate an expression before the endpoint is executed, then `pre_eval_expr` is here for you.
 For